spikegrobstein/flatironschool-deployment_lecture/lecture.md

 be prompted for your password.
 Type that in and you're in as yourself!

-*Note: if your username on your local workstation is the same as your username on the new Dediserve system, you don't need to include it in the `ssh` command, so you can connect by simply typing `ssh XXX.XXX.XXX.XXX`. `ssh` will use your local username by default!*
+*Note: if your username on your local workstation is the same as your username on the new DO system, you don't need to include it in the `ssh` command, so you can connect by simply typing `ssh XXX.XXX.XXX.XXX`. `ssh` will use your local username by default!*

 ### Disable root login via ssh

-Before we do anything, we're going to disable the ability for root to ssh into your machine.
+Before we do anything else, we're going to disable the ability for root to ssh into your machine.
 Doing this is a two-step process:

  1. Edit the `sshd_config` file to disallow root login